 The Como Cathedral is one of the most magnificent buildings to behold on the entire Lake Como.
 This 14th-century Roman architecture is nothing short of awe-inspiring and spectacular.
 The cathedral is from 1396 and it took almost 400 years to build it!
-Besides the age, this cathedral is in excellent condition, and it is a great place to start your Lake Como Itinerary.
+Besides its age, this cathedral is in excellent condition, and it is a great place to start your Lake Como Itinerary.

 The Catholic Cathedral is an exotic structure with stunning gothic designs, a tour of this impressive Cathedral will most certainly leave you in awe.
 Pay attention to the mosaic artwork on the ceilings and the stunning stainless glass windows.
-Most of the sculptures on the façade are made in Gothic style, but some of them have Renaissance features.
+Most of the sculptures on the façade are made in the Gothic style, but some of them have Renaissance features.

 2. Stroll through the Piazza del Duomo and Broletto